Why Even Bother Living?

 Purpose vs. Reason

-Okay, show of hands.
-Who knows the most important word in poor, sweet, misguided Danielle’s email?
+Show of hands.
+Who knows the most telling word in this idiot’s email?
 Anyone?

 We all know what “purpose” means.
 But Christians, whenever backed into a corner or marginalized by logic that destroys their argument, often try to switch key words to shift their argument into another gear.
 And as I’ve had this debate with more than a few bible-thumpers over the years, I know from experience that they invariably try to swap “reason” for “purpose” after I slap their argument around for awhile.
 I’m just being pre-emptive here.
 (My rant, my rules.)